atlanmod/CyprIoT/README.md

 ## Installation

 * Run ``mvn clean install  -U`` at the root of the project
-* Import the project into Eclipse
+* Import as a maven the project into Eclipse
 * Right-Click on ``org.atlanmod.cypriot`` package
 * Hit Run As -> Eclipse Application
 * Enjoy network modeling !